archywillhe/0a.io-v0/posts/chapter2/2018-06-01-an-intro-to-axioms-with-set-theory-for-10-years-old.md

 And then you interrupt yourself, "except this is not Mike's banana.
 This is Jane's."
 You turn the banana to the other side, showing a name tag with *Jane* on it.
 You go on to explain that in this world everyone's banana has their name on it.

-The cunning child suggests to remove the name tag and put on a new one with *Mike* on it.
+The cunning child then suggests to remove the name tag and put on a new one with *Mike* on it.
 This way Mike would have no idea this is Jane's banana and think he has gotten back the one he lost.
 And everyone lives happily ever after, except for Jane.
 But no one cares about Jane.

 <p style="text-align:center; font-size:1.3em">
 &bull; &bull; &bull;